 Funnily enough, nowadays I have a massive score against the Noteboom on ICC!
-That’s the great thing about playing an opening: you understand how to play against it, too!
+A great thing about playing an opening is that you understand how to play against it, too!

 Andrew Soltis (1947 – ) was born in Hazelton, Pennsylvania but grew up in New York City.
 By contemporary standards “Andy” started in chess late, not playing tournaments until his teens.

 In an exceedingly difficult age for American chess players to make a living from the game, Soltis nevertheless became an International Master in 1974 and a Grandmaster in 1980.